cumbucadev/shared-workflows/README_EN.md

 #### Behavior Summary

 - When someone comments one of the trigger keywords on an open issue:
   - The issue is automatically assigned to that user
   - A bilingual comment is posted confirming the assignment and including a link to the contributing guide
 - Helps streamline the contribution process, avoiding manual assignee management and improving visibility of who is working on each issue

 #### Changelog

 - **v1** — Initial release
   - Implements autoassign for comments containing specific trigger keywords
   - Supported keywords: `"bora"`, `"bora!"`, `"dibs"`, `"dibs!"`
   - Posts a bilingual confirmation comment (PT-BR + EN)

+### close-stale-issues

+#### Description

+This workflow automatically identifies inactive issues and pull requests and marks them as “stale” after a period without activity.
+If there is no interaction after being marked, they are automatically closed.
+All messages are bilingual (Portuguese + English) to facilitate communication with contributors.

+#### Triggers

+- `schedule` (cron: `00 4 * * *`)
+- `workflow_dispatch` (manual run)

+#### Messages

+- Message for issue marked as stale:
+  - Explains that the issue had 45 days without activity and will be closed in 15 days if there is no interaction
+  - Bilingual (PT-BR + EN)

+- Message for PR marked as stale:
+  - Explains that the PR had 30 days without activity and will be closed in 15 days if there is no interaction
+  - Bilingual (PT-BR + EN)

+- Message when closing issue:
+  - Summarizes the timeline: marked as inactive after 45 days, closed after an additional 15 days
+  - Provides next steps (reopen, update context, create a new issue if necessary)
+  - Bilingual (PT-BR + EN)

+- Message when closing PR:
+  - Summarizes the timeline: marked as inactive after 30 days, closed after an additional 15 days
+  - Provides next steps (reopen, address reviews, rebase/merge with main)
+  - Bilingual (PT-BR + EN)

+#### Behavior summary

+- Every day at 04:00 (UTC in cron `00 4 * * *`), the workflow evaluates issues and PRs:
+  - Issues: marked as stale after 45 days without activity; closed after an additional 15 days (bilingual messages)
+  - PRs: marked as stale after 30 days without activity; closed after an additional 15 days (bilingual messages)
+- Can be run manually via `workflow_dispatch`
+- Posts clear comments with instructions on what to do to keep it open (remove the stale label or comment)

+#### Changelog

+- **v1** — Initial release
+  - Implements automatic inactivity marking (stale) for issues (45 days) and PRs (30 days)
+  - Automatically closes after an additional 15 days without response
+  - Includes bilingual messages for marking and closing issues/PRs
+  - Daily scheduling via cron and manual run support

 ### validate-pr-title